 Developing the workforce for social mobility

-Since the EN:Able Community Investment Fund first opened for applications in 2012 (when it was known as the EN Frameworks 4Good Fund) , EN:Able Communities has spent £600,000 supporting 159 community organisations within Yorkshire and Humber through grant awards of up to £10,000.
+Since the EN:Able Community Investment Fund first opened for applications in 2012 (when it was known as the EN Frameworks 4Good Fund) , EN:Able Communities has spent over £600,000 supporting 159 community organisations within Yorkshire and Humber through grant awards of up to £10,000.
 These projects, funded by EN:Able, have had a significant positive impact on people's lives, especially in the more deprived communities in Yorkshire and Humber.

 A panel of tenant representatives, together with Contractor representatives, evaluate the community projects' applications for funding.